mieweb/docs/content/functions/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-122-diabetes-hemoglobin-a1c-hba1c-poor-control-greater9.md

 </tr>
 <tr>
 <td><strong>Initial Patient Population</strong></td>
-<td>Patients 18-75 years of age with diabetes with a visit during the measurement period</td>
+<td>Patients 18-75 years of age by the end of the measurement period, with diabetes with a visit during the measurement period</td>
 </tr>
 <tr>
 <td><strong>Denominator</strong></td>